DataTalksClub/machine-learning-zoomcamp/cohorts/2026/homework/04-evaluation/homework.md

 * Iterate over the following `C` values: `[0.000001, 0.001, 1]`
 * Initialize `KFold` with the same parameters as previously
 * Use these parameters for the model: `LogisticRegression(solver='liblinear', C=C, max_iter=1000)`
-* Compute the mean score as well as the std (round the mean and std to 3 decimal digits)
+* Compute the mean ROC AUC as well as the std (round the mean and std to 3 decimal digits).

-Which `C` leads to the best mean score?
+Which `C` leads to the best mean ROC AUC?

 - 0.000001
 - 0.001